markeel/gdterm/addons/gdterm/README.md

 - Initial Commands: This is zero, one, or more commands that will be executed when a terminal window starts up.
 They are only executed when initially created or a "restart" is performed on the window.

+- Send Alt Meta as Esc: If checked, pressing the Alt or Meta keys with another character will send an ESC to the application in front of the other character being pressed.
+                        This is important for applications like Emacs that expect this behavior.

 ## Unicode and UTF-8 encoding